 California Lutherhan University explains the benefits of Concept Attainment:

 “Concept attainment is designed to clarify ideas and to introduce aspects of content.
-It engages students into formulating a concept through the use of illustrations, word cards or specimens called examples.
+It engages students in formulating a concept through the use of illustrations, word cards or specimens called examples.

 Students who catch onto the idea before others are able to resolve the concept and then are invited to suggest their own examples, while other students are still trying to form the concept.
 For this reason, concept attainment is well suited to classroom use because all thinking abilities can be challenged throughout the activity.

-With experience, children become skilled at identifying relationships in the word cards or specimens.
-With carefully chosen examples, it is possible to use concept attainment to teach almost any concept in all subjects.”
+With experience, children become skilled at identifying relationships in word cards or specimens.
+With carefully chosen examples, it is possible to use concept attainment about how to teach almost any concept in all subjects.”

-Also from California Lutherhan University, the following is an example of Concept Attainment in math.
+Also from California Lutherhan University, the following is an example of how to Teach Concept Attainment in math.

 - “First the teacher chooses a concept to developed. (i.e. Math facts that equal 10)